 The University of Reading (UoR) has a long-established relationship with the Nanjing University of Information Science and Technology (NUIST), China's premier university in meteorology.
-The two institutions established the NUIST-Reading Academy in September 2015, after receiving formal approval from the Chinese Ministry of Education.
+The two institutions established the NUIST-University of Reading Academy in September 2015, after receiving formal approval from the Chinese Ministry of Education.

 The partnership grew from research collaborations between the institutions, which are ongoing.
 Our ambition is to deepen and broaden our teaching base with NUIST while increasing our global presence and reach.
 Students from NUIST have been coming to UoR for a number of years, both on degree programmes and summer schools.
 Students from Reading have also visited Nanjing, experiencing Chinese culture first-hand.

 The Academy offers programmes in which students spend three years studying in China before coming to UoR to complete their final year.